CliMA/ClimaUtilities.jl/docs/src/inputs.md

 condition, pass `LinearInterpolation(PeriodicCalendar())` to the `TimeVaryingInput` (or `NearestNeighbor(PeriodicCalendar())`).

-> Note: this `PeriodicCalendar` is different from what you might be used to, where the
+!!! note

-> identification is `t1 = t0`.
+    This `PeriodicCalendar` is different from what you might be used to, where the identification is `t1 = t0`.
 Here, we identify `t1 + dt = t0`.
-This is so that
-> we can use it to repeat calendar data.
+    This is so that we can use it to repeat calendar data.

 ### `LinearPeriodFillingInterpolation`